maplight/votersedge-voting-info/voting-info/states/ny/state-all-elections/en/more-voting-info/note-republican-presidential-primary.md

-**In addition to their presidential preference, Democratic primary voters vote for 148 of New York’s 291 delegates to the Democratic National Convention.**
+**New York’s 95 delegates to the Republican National Convention will be allocated based on the district-level and statewide presidential preference vote results.**

-Delegates do not appear on Voter’s Edge, but they will appear on the Democratic primary ballot.
-Delegates are bound to the candidate for whom they have stated their support on the ballot.
-A candidate must receive at least 15 percent of the presidential preference vote in order to receive any delegates in a congressional district.
+Eighty-one delegates are district-level delegates---three for each of New York’s 27 congressional districts.
+The first place finisher in a district will receive two of that district’s delegates, and the second place finisher will receive one delegate.
+A candidate must win at least 20 percent of the vote in a district in order to be eligible to receive a share of that district’s delegates.
+If a candidate wins more than 50 percent of the vote in a district, they will receive all of that district’s delegates.

-The remainder of New York’s Democratic delegates are apportioned as follows: 30 are pledged party leaders and elected officials, 49 are pledged at-large delegates, and 19 are pledged alternates.
-These delegates are allocated proportionally based on statewide primary results.
+Eleven of New York’s delegates will serve at-large and will be allocated on a proportional basis; a candidate must win at least 20 percent of the statewide vote in order to be eligible to receive a share of the state's at-large delegates.
+If a candidate wins more than 50 percent of the statewide vote, he or she will receive all of the state's at-large delegates.

-An additional 44 party leaders and elected officials serve as unpledged delegates and are not required to adhere to the results of the state primary.
+The remaining three of New York’s delegates are national party leaders; they will be required to pledge their support to the winner of the state’s primary.